FeederStark/Bossabox-front-end/README.md

 - eslint.
 Eslint is used to make the code have a solid pattern.
 - editorconfig.
 Editorconfig also helps with having a solid pattern between the devs.
 - react-toastify.
 This is used to prompt successfull/error messages to the user after inserting/removing data.
+- react-highlight-words.
+Used to highlight the cards tags.